jsilvela/jsilvela.github.io/content/post/2021-06-27-capturing-http-status.md

     …
 ```

-Note:
+Note that:

 * your custom `ResponseWriter` is transparent to the rest of the codebase.
 Your
   colleagues do not need to make any changes to the HTTP handlers they wrote
 * your middleware is also transparent to the existing HTTP handlers.
 You just
   added it like a LEGO piece.
 Someone else could write an additional
-  middleware to add behavior, without modifying yours
+  middleware to add extra behavior, without modifying yours

 Go makes this type of composition very easy.
 But it's not just that the language
 offers interfaces and first-class functions.
-It's a whole philosophy of use,
+It's a whole philosophy,
-one that is clearly informed by the UNIX design of pipes, and its continuation
-in *Plan 9*.[^1]
+one informed by the UNIX design of pipes, and its continuation in *Plan 9*.[^1]

 In a previous job, I was creating applications for the Catastrophe Model sector
-(an engineering branch of the insurance industry).
+(an engineering branch of the insurance industry.)
 I had started a
 Prometheus service to capture internal usage metrics.

 I only had a few endpoints I wanted tracked, which each generated a different